MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/InkToolbar.md

 ## Properties

-The following properties wrap corresponding [properties](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.InkToolbar#properties) of the internal UWP [Windows.UI.Xaml.Controls.InkToolbar](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.InkToolbar) object.
+The following properties wrap corresponding [properties](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.InkToolbar#properties) of the wrapped UWP [Windows.UI.Xaml.Controls.InkToolbar](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.InkToolbar) object.
 See the links in this table for more information about each property.

 | Property | Type | Description |
 | -- | -- | -- |